kjhealy/data_visualization_notes/README.md

 ### The `html_slides/` folder

 HTML versions of the slides.
-Use `index.html` to navigate them.
+Open the `index.html` file in your browser to navigate them.